abline in r / r plot add line abline(a = NULL, b = NULL, h = NULL, v = NULL, reg = NULL, coef = NULL, col = NULL, lty = NULL, lwd= NULL)

 Initial Setup – Examples

-We’re going to use the airmiles dataset for this tutorial.
+We’re going to use the airmiles dataset for this tutorial on how to plot a line in r.
 This is one of the default datasets available in R.

 > airmiles # default plot for abline in r tutorial > plot (airmiles)